 Furthermore, our results showed that participatory monitoring with farmers was weakly and positively correlated with adoption of planting shade trees (r=.271**; p=0.00).
 This implies that an increase in participatory monitoring with farmers does not necessarily enhance adoption of planting shade trees.
 This could in part be due to the fact that participatory monitoring is not usually applied in agroforestry project as reported by [65] and [66].
 However, participatory monitoring with the farmer was moderately and positively correlated with soil and water conservation practices (r=.658**; p=0.00).
 This implies that an increase in participatory monitoring with farmers enhances the use of soil and water conservation practices as a method of adapting to climate change.
-This finding is in agreement with scholars like [67] and [68] who spell the relevance of participatory monitoring approaches for adoption of soil and water conservation interventions.
-In fact, participatory monitoring recognizes the central role that local people can play in planning and managing their use of the environment [69].
+This finding is in agreement with scholars like [67] and [68] who spell the relevance of participatory monitoring approaches for the adoption of soil and water conservation interventions.
+Participatory monitoring recognizes the central role that local people can play in planning and managing their use of the environment [69].

-Conversely, results showed that regular data collection had a weak negative correlation to farmers’ access to timely climatic information (r=-.155**; p=0.00), implying that regular data collection does not necessary result into reduction into farmers’ access to timely climatic information.
-This implies that collection and availability of climate change information does not guarantee its utilization.
-Our finding is in agreement with other earlier studies which reported weak relationship between availability of climate change information and its utilization [70, 71, 72].
+Conversely, results showed that regular data collection had a weak negative correlation to farmers’ access to timely climatic information (r=-.155**; p=0.00), implying that regular data collection does not necessarily result in a reduction into farmers’ access to timely climatic information.
+This implies that the collection and availability of climate change information do not guarantee its utilization.
+Our finding is in agreement with other earlier studies which reported a weak relationship between the availability of climate change information and its utilization [70, 71, 72].
 Other factors such as knowledge and relevance of the information could be limiting factors to utilization [72].
-Nevertheless, farmers need to access timely information so as to make the right decisions for climate change adaptation [9, 10].
-However, [24], highlights that data for climate change interventions are often underutilised in developing countries and this definitely affects stakeholders and practitioners to generate solutions to climate change.
-The Government should therefore formulate and implement policies that strengthen the provision of timely, simplified and adequately actionable climate information that suit the climate change adaptation needs of farmers [73].
+Nevertheless, farmers need to access timely information to make the right decisions for climate change adaptation [9, 10].
+However, [24], highlights that data for climate change interventions are often underutilised in developing countries and this affects stakeholders and practitioners to generate solutions to climate change.
+The Government should therefore formulate and implement policies that strengthen the provision of timely, simplified, and adequately actionable climate information that suits the climate change adaptation needs of farmers [73].

 Similarly, regular data collection had a weak negative correlation with soil and water conservation practices (r=-.158**; p=0.00) as a means of climate change adaptation.
 This implies that regular collection of data will not necessarily increase farmers’ adoption of soil and water conservation practices as a climate change adaptation strategy, suggesting that the current data collection methods might not be effectively encouraging or supporting these practices.
 Similarly, though related studies show that coffee farmers are aware of the soil and water conservation practices [74, 75], the adoption and continued use of these measures have been limited in many smallholder households [75, 76, 77].
-Soil and water conservation practices should therefore be scaled up through a concerted effort of extension workers, local administration and other relevant non-state actors [78, 76].
+Soil and water conservation practices should therefore be scaled up through a concerted effort of extension workers, local administration, and other relevant non-state actors [78, 76].